boltsparts/BOLTS_archive/doc/blt_spec_0_2.rst

 with the following keys:

 - baseid: optional, string.
 An id for this base.
 If not given, defaults to name.
 - name: mandatory, string.
-The name of the module.
+The name of the function.
 - classids: mandatory, list of string.
 A list of class ids for which this base module should be used.